CharlieMcGoldrick/ci-ms2-pentifall/README.md

 <h3>Known Bugs</h3>

-- Unitended game over state - You can move a pentomino to the side of the board before it's showing and 'hook' it on one of the edges.
+1. Unitended game over state - You can move a pentomino to the side of the board before it's showing and 'hook' it on one of the edges.
-- Pentomino ghost consistency - Pentomino ghost is a lighter colour for 1 game step and then becomes the consistent colour that I've set.
+2. Pentomino ghost consistency - Pentomino ghost is a lighter colour for 1 game step and then becomes the consistent colour that I've set.
-- Pentomino preview - Pentomino preview display blocks at different sizes, this should be standardised.
+3. Pentomino preview - Pentomino preview display blocks at different sizes, this should be standardised.
-- Text glitch - When the select button is pressed there is an odd text glitch on the start button text.
+4. Text glitch - When the select button is pressed there is an odd text glitch on the start button text.
-- Cycling through menu items with keys or d-pad is cycling through hidden buttons.
+5. Cycling through menu items with keys or d-pad is cycling through hidden buttons.
-- Pressed a button on the gameOverScreen plays the game over sound.
+6. Pressed a button on the gameOverScreen plays the game over sound.
-- Left and Right sound isn't played for each movement when keys are held down.
+7. Left and Right sound isn't played for each movement when keys are held down, or pressing in quick succession.
+This is also the case when rotating the pentomino quickly.

 <h3>Fixed Bugs</h3>